 As soon as you quit, your body begins to repair the damage caused by smoking.
-See the health benefits you'll experience as soon as 20 minutes to 15 years after quitting.
+See the health benefits you'll experience starting as soon as 20 minutes after you quit.

 How to Quit

 Don't know where to begin?
-We have resources to help you identify your reasons for quitting and then take the big step of quitting for good.
+We have resources to help you get ready and then take the big step of quitting for good.
 Get started now!

 What to Expect

 Quitting smoking is a journey, not a single event.
-See what challenges you should prepare for and get answers to common questions about quitting smoking.
+See what to expect when quitting, challenges you should prepare for and get answers to common questions about quitting smoking.

 Talking to Your Doctor

-Your doctor can be a key resource as you're trying to quit smoking.
-He or she can talk to you about cessation medications and put you in contact with local resources.
+Your doctor, nurse practitioner, physician assistant, dentist or other healthcare provider are key resources for quitting.
+They can help you discover what medication will work best for you and put you in contact with local resources and your local quitline.
 Healthcare providers can help with information and support you need to live smokefree.
-They may help you craft your own quit plan, offer methods to prevent slipups, or walk through the pros and cons of nixing nicotine.
+They may help you craft your own quit plan, offer methods to prevent slip-ups, or walk through the pros and cons of nixing nicotine.
 Doctors or healthcare providers often stick with you throughout your quit journey by scheduling follow up visits or phone calls.
 Remember, healthcare professionals are not there to judge—they're there to help you in any way you need to achieve a smokefree life.

 On November 30, 2016, the U.S. Department of Housing and Urban Development announced that all public housing agencies must implement smokefree policies throughout all residential units and common areas by July 31, 2018.
 The American Lung Association, with support from the Anthem Foundation, will work closely with public housing agencies and non-profit partners in select communities to provide free or low-cost quit smoking resources for public housing residents.
 See how we can quit better together.